SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-userprofileexperience.md

 ---
-title: Work with user profiles in a SharePoint Multi-Geo tenant ms.date: 11/03/2017
+title: Work with user profiles in a SharePoint Multi-Geo tenant
+description:
+ms.date: 4/27/2018
 ---

 # Work with user profiles in a SharePoint Multi-Geo tenant

+> [!IMPORTANT]
-> **Important:** OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.
+> OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.

 In a Multi-Geo tenant, you can define a preferred data location for a user.
 This article also describes how to find a user's OneDrive site and how to read and update default and custom user profile properties.